 The Thorsten and Elsa Segerfalk Foundation awards grants and stipends for neuroscience research at Lund University in Sweden.

-The Foundation supports basic neuroscience research as well as applied and clinical research on neurological and psychiatric diseases.
-The Foundation started in 1965 and has since then granted 50 million Swedish crowns for research projects and stipends between 1 and 3 million crowns have been distributed yearly.
+The Foundation have two main tasks: to supports basic neuroscience research as well as applied and clinical research on neurological and psychiatric diseases, and to, together with the Medical Faculty at Lund University, arrange the yearly "Neuroscience Day" in Lund.
+The Foundation started in 1965 and has since then granted more than 62 million Swedish crowns for research projects and stipends between 1 and 3 million crowns have been distributed yearly.

 All grant proposals are evaluated according to scientific merit by an independent group of neuroscientists at Lund University.
 Applicants are also rated according to the “Segerfalk factor”, which promotes young researchers who are in the process of establishing their own independent and innovative research group at Lund University, in addition to presenting a proposal of high scientific quality.